runparse/agent-script/README.md

 AgentScript is a simple, observable code agent builder written in TypeScript, inspired by [smolagents](https://github.com/huggingface/smolagents).
 We built AgentScript to enable more production-grade agentic use cases, and share some smol examples (math agent, web-answers, web-navigation, deep research).
 Let’s build something awesome! 😊

+AgentScript is currently in **alpha**, help us by reporting issues and suggesting features!

 ## How It Works

 AgentScript provides an agent loop scaffold that breaks down a task into multiple steps.
 In each step, the agent uses its memory on previous steps, and